Yinqingwen/FluentValidationRulesPlugin/README.md

         Command="{Binding ValidateEmailCommand}"
         Text="Validate" />
 ```

-:bulb: This is probably the most common use case - we have
+:bulb: This is probably the most common use case - we have:
 1. an entry to take in our uer's input (only showing 1 instead of both for each property for brevity)
 2. a button that will perform the validation
 3. a label showing the first of potential many errors under the entry, or none of course if validation succeeded
 4. a behavior for clearing the validation error label once the user activates the entry again (presumably to fix the error)
+    - :warning: The CommandParameter is specifying the property name on the CLASS for clearing, not the Validatable object's property name "EmailAddress".
+That is why it is usually best to just name them the same way, but did not so do in this example.

 But you could also a button to clear all the validation at once, or even along with the actual values (clear the whole form), etc.